Theta Tau: A new era (1976–1991)

-Returning to the tradition of editors-in-chief from Omicron chapter, Richard A. Rummelhart, O '76, was appointed to this position in 1978 and was succeeded by Arthur T. Petrzelka, O '79, who edited the magazine 1979–88.
-With the Spring, 1979, issue, The Gear adopted the standard 8-1/2x11-inch page size which has been continued.
+Richard A. Rummelhart, O '76, was appointed editor in 1978 and was succeeded by Arthur T. Petrzelka, O '79, who edited the magazine from 1979 to 1988.
 The first membership directory in forty years was published in 1979, and others in 1985, 1990, and 1994.
 A History of Theta Tau, compiled by Past Grand Regent Charles W. Britzius, was published in 1980.
-Regional Conferences were replaced by a special Convention in 1981, establishing the pattern of holding national meetings annually in August rather than biennially in the week after Christmas.
+Regional conferences were replaced by a special convention in 1981, establishing the pattern of holding national meetings annually in August rather than biennially in the week after Christmas.

-In 1982, A. Thomas Brown, M '77, like Brother Barth, a member's son, was elected Grand Regent.
-During 1983, Theta Tau purchased its first computer; moved the central office from the Executive Secretary's home to space in the Theta Xi Memorial Headquarters Building in the St. Louis suburb of Creve Coeur; held its first National Conference; and first employed a second member, Dean W. Bettinger, T '81, as Extension Director/Chapter Consultant.
-Since then, others have been employed for limited periods, including Michael T. Abraham, EB '92, who served as administrative assistant in 1988 and briefly in 1989.
+In 1982, A. Thomas Brown was elected Grand Regent.
+In 1983, Theta Tau moved the central office from the executive secretary's home to space in the Theta Xi Memorial Headquarters Building in Creve Coeur; held its first national conference; and first employed a second member, Dean W. Bettinger, T '81, as extension director/chapter consultant.
+Since then, others have been employed for limited periods, including Michael T. Abraham, EB '92, who served as an administrative assistant in 1988 and briefly in 1989.

-The Theta Tau Alumni Hall of Fame was established in 1986 to honor those members of the Fraternity who have distinguished themselves through the excellence of their contributions to their professions and/or to the fraternity.
-A chapter or the Executive Council may nominate no more than two annually.
-From among the nominees, the Selection Committee may name no more than five to be inducted at the national meeting each year.
-Beginning with the founders, a total of sixty-three have been inducted over the years (twenty-one of them posthumously).
-Each laureate is presented with a plaque, and their name is engraved on a large plaque displayed in the central office and at each national meeting.